amesgen/jsaddle-wasm/README.md

 ## How to use

-Install a WASM-enabled GHC with support for the WASM JSFFI from [ghc-wasm-meta][] (GHC 9.10 or newer).
+Install a Wasm-enabled GHC with support for the Wasm JSFFI from [ghc-wasm-meta][] (GHC 9.10 or newer).

 Assuming you built your application as an `app :: JSM ()`: